-You know the scenario: You picked up some fresh fall apples and made a nice display on the kitchen counter, but in no time at all, a cloud of pesky fruit flies is hovering over it before you even get a chance to enjoy the fruit.
+You know the scenario: You picked up some fresh fruit and made a nice display on the kitchen counter, but in no time at all, a cloud of pesky fruit flies is hovering over it before you even get a chance to enjoy the fruit.

 Fruit flies are a nuisance in every household, any time of year.
-The common fruit fly, Drosophila melanogaster, has a short lifespan, reproduce quickly, and mature from egg to adulthood in 8-10 days.
+The common fruit fly, Drosophila melanogaster, has a short lifespan, reproduce quickly, and matures from egg to adulthood in 8-10 days.
 They thrive in moist, damp places, such as compost/garbage bowls, kitchen waste cans, disposals and drains, and are mainly attracted to fruits, especially those that are fermenting or rotting.
 Send them packing with any one of these 5 homemade, natural fruit fly traps that work!

 - Apple Cider Vinegar Bottle Trap

 Remove cap from a bottle of apple cider vinegar and cover the opening with plastic wrap.
 Secure with a rubber band.
 Poke a hole in the plastic wrap with a small nail.
 Fruit flies will fly in but won’t be able to get out.